shotplane/.github/profile/README.md

 - **📱 Telegram Mini App:** The primary platform for deploying the game.
 - **💻 JavaScript/TypeScript:** The main programming languages used for the game.
-- **💼 TON Space and TON Wallet:** Solutions for payments and token management.
+- **💼 Telegram Star:** Solutions for payments and token management.
 - **📝 Smart Contracts:** Written in Tact to handle transactions and token transfers.

 ## ⚙️ How It Works

 1. **🚀 Start Playing:** Players open Telegram and search for the bot `@shotplane_bot` or click [here](https://t.me/shotplane_bot) to start playing.
 2. **🎮 Controls:** Use on-screen controls to move the airplane and shoot down enemies.
-3. **💸 Payments:** Use TON Wallet to purchase items or upgrades within the game.
+3. **💸 Payments:** Telegram Star
 4. **🔄 Token Transfers:** Players can transfer tokens to each other through smart contracts.

 ## 📝 Smart Contracts

 Smart contracts in ShotPlane ensure that payment transactions and token transfers are conducted securely and transparently.
-These contracts are deployed on the TON network and are thoroughly tested for security.
+These contracts are deployed on the TON network and Polygon network are thoroughly tested for security.

 ## 🤝 Contributions